eduvpn/documentation/MULTI_NODE.md

 Finally, we need to create a CA to secure the connection between the controller and nodes.
 You can do this on the controller, or on your own system.
-We use [vpn-ca](https://github.com/letsconnectvpn/vpn-ca) for this.
+We use [vpn-ca](https://git.sr.ht/~fkooman/vpn-ca) for this.
 It is already installed on your controller:

     $ mkdir -p ${HOME}/ca
     $ cd ${HOME}/ca
     $ vpn-ca -init-ca -name "VPN Service CA"
     $ vpn-ca -client -name vpn-daemon-client -not-after CA
-    $ vpn-ca -server -name vpn-daemon -not-after CA
     $ vpn-ca -server -name vpn-daemon -not-after CA
     $ chmod 0640 *.crt *.key